Batter up: Baseball is coming back to town

 This longtime baseball fan will add: It’s about time.
 Minor League Baseball left Knoxville in 1999 because city and county leadership and the ownership at the time couldn’t reach an agreement on a location.
 The Smokies departed for Sevier County and have played in Kodak since the 2000 season.

-In 2024, the Tennessee Smokies, thanks to a new owner and new government leadership, will open the season in a new multi-use stadium in East Knoxville on the edge of the Old City.
+In 2025, the Tennessee Smokies, thanks to a new owner and new government leadership, are expected to open the season in a new multi-use stadium in East Knoxville on the edge of the Old City.
 And it won’t just be baseball.
 The 7,000-seat stadium will host soccer One Knoxville SC, concerts, farmers markets, community gatherings, corporate retreats, holiday events and more year-round.

 Local businessman and philanthropist Randy Boyd spearheaded the effort to bring baseball back to Knoxville.
 The owner of Boyd Sports, which operates the Tennessee Smokies baseball team, provided the land and then had the site cleared, removing an abandoned meatpacking facility in a blighted area.
 The surrounding area will now be home to more than $100 million in private development with residential, retail, business and restaurant offerings.